codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/decryption-with-mozilla-sops.md

 max-width="90%"
 %}

-First, you will need to add a pipeline variable, `PRIV_KEY`, for your private key.
+First, you need to add a pipeline variable, `PRIV_KEY`, for your private key.
 You can do that in the UI by navigating to the in-line YAML editor and to the right-hand side, you will find the **Variables** tab:

 {% include image.html
 lightbox="true"